bnjs/bnjs.github.io/startup-knowledgebase/index.md

 > The limits of a completely flat approach, as conceded by Valve, reveal the mental trap that is causing startups to reject management.
 With the reference to the military at the beginning, Valve makes it clear that they see management solely through the lens of command and control hierarchies: it’s there to establish bureaucracy in the name of consistency and order.
 This can be true, but need not be, and definitely should not be the only role that management plays.
 Instead, I think the most important value of a manager is to serve their reports: to unblock them, mentor them, and keep them pointed in a direction that best serves their needs and the priorities of the organization.

 *MANAGEMENT*<br/>
-<a href="http://www.avc.com/a_vc/2012/01/the-management-team-while-building-product.html" style="font-weight:bold">The Management Team - While Building Product</a>
+<a href="https://web-beta.archive.org/web/20161203163934/http://www.avc.com/a_vc/2012/01/the-management-team-while-building-product.html" style="font-weight:bold">The Management Team - While Building Product</a>
 <br/>
-Fred Wilson - avc.com - 2012-01-02
+Fred Wilson - web-beta.archive.org - 2012-01-02

 > Building product is not about having a large team to manage.
 It is about having a small team with the right people on it.
 You need product, design, and software engineering skills on the team.
 And you need to be focused, committed, and driven.
 Management at this point is all about small team dynamics; everyone on board, working together, and getting stuff done.
 Strong individual contributors are key in this stage.
 Management skills are not a requirement.
 In fact they may even be a hindrance.

 *MANAGEMENT*<br/>
-<a href="http://www.avc.com/2012/01/the-management-team-while-building-the-business/" style="font-weight:bold">The Management Team - While Building The Business</a>
+<a href="https://web-beta.archive.org/web/20161203163934/http://www.avc.com/2012/01/the-management-team-while-building-the-business/" style="font-weight:bold">The Management Team - While Building The Business</a>
 <br/>
-Fred Wilson - avc.com - 2012-01-16
+Fred Wilson - web-beta.archive.org - 2012-01-16

 > Many founders are naturally talented at building product and building the user base.
 But building the company comes harder to them.
 I once discussed this with Roelof Bothaand he made a fantastic suggestion.
 Founders should think of the business as yet another product they are building.
 It is the ultimate product they are building because from the company can come any number of additional products and any number of additional initiatives.
 The company, if built correctly, will be more important than any single product it can create.

 *MANAGEMENT*<br/>
-<a href="http://www.avc.com/a_vc/2012/01/the-management-team-while-building-usage.html" style="font-weight:bold">The Management Team - While Building Usage</a>
+<a href="https://web-beta.archive.org/web/20161203163934/http://www.avc.com/a_vc/2012/01/the-management-team-while-building-usage.html" style="font-weight:bold">The Management Team - While Building Usage</a>
 <br/>
-Fred Wilson - avc.com - 2012-01-09
+Fred Wilson - web-beta.archive.org - 2012-01-09

 > So you've built and launched your product.
 It is well received.
 You've acheived "product market fit" and it is time to get more users or customers.
 You've graduated from the "building product" stage and have entered the "building usage" phase.
 What does this mean for your team?

+---

-### Business: Lean Startup <small><a href="#">top</a></small>
+### Business: Lean Startup

-<a href="http://practicetrumpstheory.com/2010/03/bootstrapping-a-lean-startup/" style="font-weight:bold">Bootstrapping a Lean Startup</a>
+<a href="https://blog.leanstack.com/bootstrapping-lean-startup-low-burn-startup-1662b32a3b50" style="font-weight:bold">Bootstrapping a Lean Startup</a>
 <br/>
-Ash Maurya - practicetrumpstheory.com - 2010-03-01
+Ash Maurya - blog.leanstack.com - 2010-03-01

 > At every stage of the startup, there are a set of actions that are “right” for the startup, in that they maximize return on time, money, and effort.
 A lean/bootstrapped entrepreneur ignores all else.